GdMacmillan/GdMacmillan.github.io/_posts/2017-10-01-OpenMined_Introduction.md

 OpenMined is an open-sourced project for distributing machine learning model training and democratizing access to data.
 The future of capital markets is largely going to be built on Machine Learning and AI.
 A well trained machine learning model requires data.
 Access to data is controlled by a couple of large corporations, governments and a few powerful smaller independent entities.

-There are three necessary ingredients for AI/ML: 1. data 2. compute power 3. talent.
+There are three necessary ingredients for AI/ML:
+1. data
+2. compute power
+3. talent

 Most of the research in is already publicly available.
 Open-sourced libraries, research papers and online learning make learning and teaching ML/AI accessible to most people.
 Compute power is increasing at an exponential rate (as long as Moore's law is still in effect).
 But less available and properly in need of solutions is access to data stores.
 Here-in lies the problem.